Maria Tallchief: Early career

 Krassovska feuded with management regularly, raising the possibility of a sudden promotion for Tallchief.
 Krassovska nearly quit the company late in 1942, and Tallchief was told she would go on in her place.
 Krassovska was persuaded to return, but the incident made it clear to Tallchief she needed to be ready to perform Krassovska's technically difficult role on short notice – something for which she was not yet ready.
 In the spring of 1943, Krassovska argued with Denham and left the company.
 "Unprepared, I was numb with terror," Tallchief recalled.
 When the company returned to New York, Tallchief received positive reviews.
 The New York Times dance critic John Martin wrote, "Tallchief gave a stunning account of herself in Nijinkska's Chopin Concerto ...
 She has an easy brilliance that smacks of authority rather than bravura," and predicted she would be a big star in the near future.
-Glory, however, was short-lived as Tallchief returned to the corps when the staging of Chopin Concerto was complete.
+Glory was short-lived, however.
+Tallchief returned to the corps when the staging of Chopin Concerto was complete.

 Back on tour, Tallchief saw her parents in Los Angeles.
 Seeing Tallchief's frail appearance – she had lost a lot of weight from a combination of poor nutrition and stress – and her minor role in The Snow Maiden, her mother, Ruth, attempted to persuade Tallchief to quit ballet and return to piano.
 Ruth changed her mind when Lichine showed her Martin's column and explained that he was America's top dance critic.
 Tallchief's second year with Ballet Russe brought bigger roles.
 She was a soloist in Le Beau Danube and got the lead in Ancient Russia, another Nijinska ballet.